LucaMalavolta/PyORBIT/docs/dynamical_analysis/TTV_and_RV_fit.md

 After fixing the quadrant of the reference planet by forcing its inclination below $90^{\circ}$, we must allow for the other planets to expler both quadrants.
 If we are using the impact parameter $b$, we have to allow for negative values for all the planets except the first one.

 For similar reasons, we fix the longitude of the ascending node the first planet $\Omega$ to $180^{\circ}$, and leave it free for the other planets.

-In the example below, planet $b$ acts as the reference planet:
+In the example below, planet $b$ acts as the reference planet.
+For planet $c$, we constrained $\Omega$ to avoid retrograde orbits.

 ```{code-block} yaml
   :lineno-start: 20